504 Plan vs. IEP in Arizona: Which One Does Your Child Actually Need?

 The Decision That Actually Matters

 The right question is not "which one sounds better" — it's "what does my child actually need."
-If your child needs a service delivered, an IEP provides that.
-If your child needs conditions adjusted and the curriculum itself is accessible, a 504 may be sufficient.
+An IEP can provide IDEA specially designed instruction and related services.
+A 504 may be sufficient when the child needs conditions adjusted and the curriculum is accessible, and it can include related aids or services for equal access.
 Many children need the IEP first to build skills, then transition to a 504 as they develop compensatory strategies.

 Raising Special Kids (RSK), Arizona's federally designated Parent Training and Information center, offers free consultations and can help you think through which pathway makes sense.
 The Arizona Center for Disability Law (ACDL) handles cases where districts are refusing to evaluate or providing inadequate services under either framework.